Former Parkland sheriff will head much smaller police force

 Former Broward County Sheriff Scott Israel was appointed police chief of Opa-locka in an announcement made by city manager Darvin Williams at a ceremony Friday.
 Opa-locka is part of Miami-Dade County.

 Williams said the former sheriff will start Monday and oversee 47 officers.
-Broward’s sheriff’s office has about 5,600 employees.
+Broward’s sheriff’s office has about 5,600 employees, including about 2,700 deputies and about 700 firefighters.

 Israel said he was looking forward to serving the people of Opa-locka and thanked God for the opportunity.